Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - Search view is opened.

 **Actions**
-- Button "+" is clicked.
+- Button "+" below lists is clicked.
 - Button "Create" is clicked for empty list title.
 - New list title is entered and button "Create" is clicked.